-PRV 0x0400.
 Lit when the server signature is verified using the public key and identity credentials.
-Also called the proventic bit elsewhere in this report.
-When lit, signed values in subsequent messages are presumed proventic.
+Also called the proventic bit elsewhere in this document.
+When lit, signed values in subsequent messages are presumed proventic, but not necessarily time-synchronized.

-- CKY 0x0800.
+CKY 0x0800

 Lit when the cookie is received and validated.
-When lit, key lists can be generated. - AUT 0x1000.
+When lit, key lists can be generated.

+aut 0x1000

 Lit when the autokey values are received and validated.
-When lit, clients can validate packets without extension fields according to the autokey sequence. - SGN 0x2000.
-Lit when the host certificate is signed by the server. - LPT 0x4000.
-Lit when the leapseconds table is received and validated.
+When lit, clients can validate packets without extension fields according to the autokey sequence.

+SGN 0x2000

+Lit when the host certificate is signed by the server.

+LPT 0x4000

+Lit when the leap seconds table is received and validated.

 There are four additional status bits LST, LBK, DUP and SYN not included in the status word.
 All except SYN are association properties, while SYN is a host property.
 These bits may be lit or dim as the protocol proceeds; all except LST are active whether or not the protocol is running.
 LST is lit when the key list is regenerated and signed and comes dim after the autokey values have been transmitted.
 This is necessary to avoid livelock under some conditions.
 SYN is lit when the client has synchronized to a proventic source and never dim after that.
 There are two error bits: LBK indicates the received packet does not match the last one sent and DUP indicates a duplicate packet.
-These bits, which are described in Appendix C, are lit if the corresponding error has occurred for the current packet and dim otherwise.
+These bits, which are described in Appendix F, are lit if the corresponding error has occurred for the current packet and dim otherwise.

-10.1 State Variables
+C.8.1 Host State Variables

-Following is a list of state variables used by the server protocol.

-- Host Name.
+Host Name

 The name of the host returned by the Unix gethostname() library function.
-The name must agree with the subject name in the host certificate. - Host Status Word.
+The name must agree with the subject name in the host certificate.

+Host Status Word

 This word is initialized when the host first starts up.
+The format is described above.

+Host Key

+The RSA public/private key used to encrypt/decrypt cookies.
+This is also the default sign key.

+Sign Key

-The format is described above. - Host Key.
-The RSA public/private key pair used to encrypt/decrypt cookies.
-This is also the default sign key. - Sign Key.
-The RSA or DSA public/private key pair used to encrypt/decrypt signatures when the host key is not used for this purpose. - Sign Digest.
-The message digest algorithm used to compute the signature before encryption. - IFF Parameters.
-The parameters used in the optional IFF identity scheme described in Appendix E. - GQ Parameters.
-The parameters used in the optional GQ identity scheme described in Appendix E. - MV Parameters.
-The parameters used in the optional MV identity scheme described in Appendix E.
+The RSA or DSA public/private key used to encrypt/decrypt signatures when the host key is not used for this purpose.

+Sign Digest

+The message digest algorithm used to compute the signature before encryption.

+IFF Parameters

+The parameters used in the IFF identity scheme described in Appendix H.

+GQ Parameters

+The parameters used in the GQ identity scheme described in Appendix H.

+MV Parameters

+The parameters used in the MV identity scheme described in Appendix H.

-Server Seed.
+Server Seed

 The private value hashed with the IP addresses to construct the cookie.

-Certificate Information Structure (CIS).
+Certificate Information Structure (CIS)

 Certificates are used to construct certificate information structures (CIS) which are stored on the certificate list.
 The structure includes certain information fields from an X.509v3 certificate, together with the certificate itself encoded in ASN.1 syntax.
 Each structure carries the public value timestamp and the filestamp of the certificate file where it was generated.
-Elsewhere in this report the CIS will not be distinguished from the certificate unless noted otherwise.
+Elsewhere in this document the CIS will not be distinguished from the certificate unless noted otherwise.